cferdinandi/tabby/README.md

 Tabby is [built with Sass](http://sass-lang.com/) for easy customization.
 If you don't use Sass, that's ok.
 The `css` folder contains compiled vanilla CSS.

-The `_config.scss` and `_mixins.scss` files are the same ones used in [Kraken](http://cferdinandi.github.io/kraken/), so you can drop the `_tabby.css` file right into Kraken without making any updates.
+Tabby follows the same coding conventions as [Kraken](http://cferdinandi.github.io/kraken/), so you can drop the `_tabby.css` file right into Kraken without making any updates.
 Or, adjust the variables to suit your own project.

 Tabby also requires [classList.js](https://github.com/eligrey/classList.js), a polyfill that extends `classList` support back to IE8.